erxes/.github/profile/README.md

 ### Hello 👋

-<p align="left">Welcome to erxes, the open source Hubspot alternative.</p>
+<p align="left">Welcome to erxes, the source available experience management infrastructure.</p>

-erxes is an open-source experience operating system (XOS) that enables SaaS providers and digital marketing agencies/developers to create unique experiences that work for all types of businesses.
-We will change how businesses grow by delivering breakthrough value to our community.
-Come along on this journey with us!
+Pioneering the future of experiences through XOS (Experience Operating System), a term coined by us. erxes serves as an alternative to the combined functionalities of Hubspot (CRM & Marketing automation) and Qualitics (Experience management).
+We aim to redefine business growth by providing unparalleled value to our community.
+Join us on this transformative journey!

 <a href="https://github.com/orgs/erxes/projects/11/views/18" target="_blank" >**See our roadmap**</a>.